yt-dlp/yt-dlp/README.md

 The fields `hasvid` and `ie_pref` are always given highest priority in sorting, irrespective of the user-defined order.
 This behaviour can be changed by using `--format-sort-force`.
 Apart from these, the default order used is: `lang,quality,res,fps,hdr:12,codec:vp9.2,size,br,asr,proto,ext,hasaud,source,id`.
 The extractors may override this default order, but they cannot override the user-provided order.

-Note that the default has `codec:vp9.2`; i.e. `av1` is not prefered.
-Similarly, the default for hdr is `hdr:12`; i.e. dolby vision is not prefered.
+Note that the default has `codec:vp9.2`; i.e. `av1` is not preferred.
+Similarly, the default for hdr is `hdr:12`; i.e. dolby vision is not preferred.
 These choices are made since DV and AV1 formats are not yet fully compatible with most devices.
 This may be changed in the future as more devices become capable of smoothly playing back these formats.

 If your format selector is `worst`, the last item is selected after sorting.
 This means it will select the format that is worst in all respects.
 Most of the time, what you actually want is the video with the smallest filesize instead.
 So it is generally better to use `-f best -S +size,+br,+res,+fps`.